 It’s always exciting to be a guest writer on someone else’s blog.
-This month, I’m truly honored to be part of Shannon Miller’s Lifestyle online magazine.
-The article is the second in a series that I’ve written for the woman who is known as America’s Most Decorated Olympic Gymnast and the only woman to be inducted into the Olympic Hall of Fame–twice.
+Last year, I was honored to be asked to contribute two articles to Shannon Miller’s Lifestyle online magazine.
+This article is the second in a series that I wrote for the woman who is known as America’s Most Decorated Olympic Gymnast and the only woman to be inducted into the Olympic Hall of Fame–twice.
 Shannon was diagnosed with a rare form of ovarian cancer in 2011 and has a strong interest in helping others who are facing a battle with cancer.
-Here is an excerpt from the blog.
-Click on the link below to access the full article on www.shannonmiller.com.
+Here is the second article.

-In my first article, I shared some ideas about handling the first few days after receiving a cancer diagnosis.
+In my first article for ShannonMiller.com, I shared some ideas about handling the first few days after receiving a cancer diagnosis.
 In this article, I am sharing some of the strategies that my clients and I have used when dealing with panic, terror, fear, and anxiety that often accompany that diagnosis.

 As you know, if you are living with cancer, crises bring many difficult, often terrifying moments into our lives.
 We are stretched beyond our comfort zones, time and again, by the news that we hear or the potential outcomes that we face.
 Decisions must be made where the choices can be ugly or daunting and no one is available to take the blame if the wrong option is chosen.